 “I made reservations at the Hilton Garden Inn for Sunday and Monday night,” says White, a college marketing professor.
 “My credit card was charged, and I was given a confirmation number by Expedia.”

-But when he tried to pick up his room key on Sunday, a hotel representative said that White didn’t have a reservation and turned him away.
+When he tried to pick up his room key, a hotel representative said that White didn’t have a reservation.
+They turned him away.
 The Hilton, like all the other hotels in the area, was fully booked.

 Getting to the bottom of White’s reservation problem was only slightly easier than finding a hotel room in Charlottesville after a power outage, it turns out.
 For starters, White sent me a complaint and then vanished.
 Repeated phone calls and e-mails to him went unanswered, which can happen during a popular vacation week — or when portions of Charlottesville remain without electricity for more than a week.